 For the device that supports the extended instructions, there is no Bank Pointer for Data Memory addressing.
-The desired Sector is pointed by the MP1H or MP2H register and the certain Data Memory address in the selected sector is specified by the MP1L or MP2L register when using indirect addressing access.
+The Bank Pointer, PBP, is only available for Program Memory.
+For Data Memory the desired Sector is pointed by the MP1H or MP2H register and the certain Data Memory address in the selected sector is specified by the MP1L or MP2L register when using indirect addressing access.

 Direct Addressing can be used in all sectors using the corresponding instruction which can address all available data memory space.
 For the accessed data memory which is located in any data memory sectors except Sector 0, the extended instructions can be used to access the data memory instead of using the indirect addressing access.
-The main difference between standard instructions and extended instructions is that the data memory address "m" in the extended instructions has 11 valid bits, the high byte indicates a sector and the low byte indicates a specific address within the sector.
+The main difference between standard instructions and extended instructions is that the data memory address "m" in the extended instructions has 12 valid bits, the high byte indicates a sector and the low byte indicates a specific address within the sector.